PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 16:50:00
+Last updated: 2024-04-02 16:50:34
-Random Quote: Marriage: A friendship recognized by the police. - Robert Louis Stevenson
+Random Quote: A thing well said will be wit in all languages. - John Dryden